 Assessing the condition of the wood with a polyurethane surface is one of the initial steps you need to do.
 The following criteria will help you determine if you can paint over polyurethane finished pieces:

 Through visible inspection, check whether the surface has any signs of wear and tear.
 If there is minimal damage, then you will not have much problem.
 All you need to do is clean it.
 You may also apply a coat of paint if that pleases you.

-If you find that the original finish leads to glossy surfaces, you need to lightly sand it and rub it down to result in a rougher texture.
+If you find the original finish too glossy, you just need to lightly sand it and rub it down to result in a rougher texture.
 The resulting texture allows the paint to adhere to the surface.

 Few Scratches and Neglect

-If you detect any crevices, you can use a wood filler or a wood putty to fill cracks, gaps, and holes.
+If you detect any crevices, you can use a wood filler or wood putty to fill cracks, gaps, and holes.
 Furthermore, you can paint over wood filler to fully cover the imperfections.

 Once you have accomplished this, do not forget to clean the surface.
 Once the surface is clean can initiate painting the surface.